Skip to content

 Images of America

-Arcadia Publishing was founded in Dover, NH as a publisher of local and regional history in late 1993.
+Arcadia Publishing was founded in Dover, NH as a local and regional history publisher in late 1993.
 During the intervening 10 years authors and readers alike have shown an enormous appetite for re-discovering and chronicling the stories and events that have contributed to the formation of towns and communities across America.
-Arcadia Publishing has grown to meet this demand and now publishes out of four offices across the country – San Francisco, Chicago, Portsmouth NH and Mt Pleasant SC.
+Arcadia Publishing has grown to meet this demand and now publishes out of four offices across the country – San Francisco, Chicago, Portsmouth NH, and Mt Pleasant SC.
 With in excess of 2,000 books in print, principally in the Images of America series, Arcadia Publishing is now the largest local and regional history publisher in the United States.

 Making of America Series

-For those unfamiliar with Arcadia Publishing, books in the Making ofAmerica series contain a comprehensive, chronological history of a community’s development over the centuries, highlighting major events, such as the American Revolution, the Civil War, the Industrial Revolution, and the Great Depression, that had an impact on its citizens and landscape.
-The narrative consists of roughly 45,000 to 55,000 words and is accompanied by 120 historic and relevant illustrations (photographs, postcards, sketches, advertisements, maps, etc.).
+For those unfamiliar with Arcadia Publishing, books in the Making of America series contain a comprehensive, chronological history of a community’s development over the centuries, highlighting major events, such as the American Revolution, the Civil War, the Industrial Revolution, and the Great Depression, that had an impact on its citizens and landscape.
+The narrative comprises roughly 45,000 to 55,000 words and is accompanied by 120 historical and relevant illustrations (photographs, postcards, sketches, advertisements, maps, etc.).
 These books strive to be both highly readable and highly visual.

 Printing